intermezzOS/book/src/multiboot-headers.md

 specification requires is that we have the magic number `0xe85250d6` right at the start.

+> **By the way...**
+>
+> Wondering how a number can have letters inside of it? `0xe85250d6` is written in hexadecimal notation.
+Hexadecimal is an example of a "numeral system" which is a fancy term for a system for conveying numbers.
+The numeral system you're probably most familiar with is the decimal system which conveys numbers using a combination of the symbols `0` - `9`.
+Hexadecimal on the other hand uses a combination of 16 symbols:
+`0` - `9` and `a` - `f`.
+Along with its fellow numeral system, binary, hexadecimal is used *a lot* in low level programming.
+In order to tell if a number is written in hexadecimal, you may be tempted to look for the use of letters in the number, but a more surefire way is to look for a leading `0x`.
+While `100` isn't a hexadecimal number, `0x100` is.
+To learn more about hexadecimal and binary [check this out](appendix/numeral-systems.html).

 What’s the value in having an arbitrary number there?
 Well, it’s a kind of safeguard against bad things happening.
 This is one of the ways in which we can check that we actually have a real multiboot header.
 If it doesn’t have the magic number,